denoland/deno_lint/README.md

 Rust crate for writing JavaScript and TypeScript linters.

-It's about 1000x faster than ESLint:
+Blazingly fast, see comparison with ESLint:

 ```
 [